cisocrgroup/Resources/lexica/README.md

 # Lexica
-Lexical resources for the profiler together with a Makefile to build the necessary binaries.
+Lexical resources for the language-aware OCR document error profiler together with a Makefile to build the necessary binaries.
 See the [Profiler Manual][profman] for a description.

 Currently, we serve lexica for classical Latin, German (both modern and historical) and Ancient Greek.